Travel in Tibet

 Another popular way to get to Lhasa is to fly there.
 There are daily flights to Lhasa from Chengdu, Xi’an, Beijing, Shanghai, Guangzhou, Chongqing and a few other major cities.
 Chengdu offers the most daily flights to Lhasa with at least 6 to 10 flights per day.

-In order to purchase train or air tickets to Lhasa, you will need to show your Tibet Travel Permit.
+In order to purchase train or air tickets to Lhasa, sometimes you will need to show your Tibet Travel Permit.
+As a foriegner it is nearly impossible to secure train ticket on your own self.
 Most people prefer paying a little extra and have a travel agency arrange their tickets to Lhasa in advance for them.
 Getting train tickets during the summer high season can be extremely difficult even for a travel agency.

 Nomad grandmother with her grandson in Trindu county ཁྲི་འདུ་རྫོང་ in Yushu prefecture, Kham (southern Qinghai)